Learn From The Smartest Millionaire Minds in Business

 Although very few people were given the best examples of how to generate and keep wealth, this world would be a much happier place if people knew how to manage their responsibilities and resources.

-Bad money habits can be replaced with good money habits, millionaire money habits, and it might surprise you to know that good spending habits are essential to maintain balance - there's no need to hoard your wealth.
+Bad money habits can be replaced with good money habits, millionaire-type money habits, and it might surprise you to know that good spending habits are essential to maintain balance - there's no need to hoard your wealth.

 They realize that learning from those who have gone before them is the fastest way to gain access to knowledge they missed out on.